AllenBuhle1/coffeeShop/README.md

-# Purpose
+# Coffee Shop

+This is a online coffee shop front end only no back end.
 This is a project I created to exercise my design and development skills

 ## Table of contents